-As a result of the Group's effort, the Group managed a design and promotional project by providing professional services such as layout design as well as fitting and display of products.
+The Group has been continuously assessing its business strategy.
+Since year 2020, the Group has introduced a design and promotional project by providing professional services such as layout design as well as fitting and display of products.
+During the year under review, the professional services provided a steady income to the Group.